 The beginning of the usable part of a runway for aircraft landing is marked with two (2) sets of six (6) lines with a gap in between.
-These solid white lines are parallel to the length of the runway and are thirty meters (30m) long.
+These solid white lines are parallel to the length of the runway.

 Threshold Markings are used by pilots on approach to indicate the beginning of the runway available for landing.